saan800/SaanSoft.AspNet.Identity3.MongoDB/README.md

 ## Frameworks
-Currently only available for dnx451
+Currently only available for dnx451 and net451

 Keeping an eye on these issues for mongoDB to be available in dnxcore50